 By: George Abraham

-Author BIO: George Abraham is a former Chief Technology Officer of the UN and the Vice-Chairman of the Indian Overseas Congress, USA)
+The Author is a former Chief Technology Officer of the United Nations and the Vice-Chairman of the Indian Overseas Congress, USA

 Your email address will not be published.
 Required fields are marked *

 Save my name, email, and website in this browser for the next time I comment.

 Copyright © 2014 - 2021 The Global Indian New Network (TGINN)